 Taxis in Mexico

 Taxis are a great way to get around short distances within a city or village.
-Just make sure you are hiring a legitimate metered taxi or to confirm your taxi rates in advance, so as to avoid fare disputes as you are about to get off.
-Keep in mind some taxi drivers often apply an extra fee for foreigners – typically called “gringo taxi.”
-Speaking good Spanish certainly helps avoiding this!
+Just make sure you are hiring a legitimate metered taxi or confirm your taxi rates in advance so as to avoid fare disputes as you are about to get off.
+Keep in mind some taxi drivers often apply an extra fee for foreigners – typically called “gringo rates.”
+Speaking good Spanish certainly helps to avoid this!

 Get A Local SIM Card

-Don’t spend an arm and a leg to stay connecting while traveling around Mexico!
+Don’t spend an arm and a leg to stay connected while traveling around Mexico!
 International roaming charges for your cell phone carrier can be expensive depending on the carrier and amount of usage.

-Whatsapp is a common means of communication in many countries, and in Mexico it’s often used by small businesses – restaurants and local eateries and even taxi companies – as a quick way of getting reached.
-If you are not already using it, make sure to download it as it will make your life significantly easier!
+Whatsapp is a common means of communication in many countries, and in Mexico, it’s often used by small businesses – restaurants, local eateries, and even taxi companies – as a quick way of getting reached.
+If you are not already using it, make sure to download it, as it will make your life significantly easier!

 Tipping